Apply for a parking waiver

 - A Penalty Charge Notice may be issued if a Civil Enforcement Officer believes that the individual or company are abusing the rules under which the waiver/dispensation was issued.

-Please note: a waiver can be revoked at any time by the Council if misuse of the waiver is suspected or any other reason deemed fit by the Authority.
+A waiver can be revoked at any time if misuse of the waiver is suspected or any other reason deemed fit by us.